top of page

 A male athlete drinking water to stay cool in the heat

-Opt for Cool, Nutrient-Rich Foods:
+Opt for Cool, Nutrient-Dense Foods:

 Indulge in Cooling Showers or Bath Strategies: